Kommunicate-io/Kommunicate-Web-SDK/docs/docs/api-detail.md

   "fromUserName":"userId of sender"
 }
 ```
  You can also send [Actionable messages](actionable-messages.html) by adding a valid JSON in `metadata` field.
 The metadata accepts the key-value pair as string.
 The payload object in the actionable message should be converted into string before adding it into request payload.
-Below is the example of request body with Actionable message(Quick replies):
+Below is the example of request body with Actionable Message (Suggested Reply):

 ``` javascript